turingschool/front-end-curriculum/projects/build-your-own-backend.md

 * Your application should be deployed to Heroku

+## Articulation Requirement

+In addition to the functional requirement, on a separate dedicated git branch, go through each line of the server file and put a comment on each line that explains what that line of code is doing.
+Be as explicit as you can.

 ### Extension: Create a FE documentation in your BE repo

+If all other expectations and requirements are met, you may:

 * Create a front-end (in the same repository as BYOB) that will document the API.
 * Provide a page that documents the available endpoints, the data that will be received, and the data the user must send.